xueannafang/learn_chemdb/README.md

 This is my playground for some exploration in cheminformatics!

-Below are some selection that I found useful and intersting during study :D
+Below are some selection that I found useful and intersting during study.

-## File explanation
+## File explanation (the learning diary)

 - [get_prop_by_smiles_from_PubChem.py](https://github.com/xueannafang/learn_chemdb/blob/main/get_prop_by_smiles_from_PubChem.py)